ashrofdev/visual-music/CONTRIBUTING.md

 ## First steps
 __Wanted : contributors!__
 Does the project appeal to you?
-Contact us on Discord and we'll provide the link to the __Trello board__! :)
+Contact us on Discord and we'll provide the link to the __Trello board__! :smiley:

 Admin team:
 * project head: [lucierabahi](https://github.com/lucierabahi)